wvlet/airframe/README.md

 Logger.setDefaultFormatter(CustomLogFormatter)
 ```

-See also other examples in [LogFormat.scala](src/main/scala/wvlet/log/LogFormat.scala):
+See also the examples in [LogFormat.scala](src/main/scala/wvlet/log/LogFormat.scala):
- - SourceCodeLogFormatter (with source code location)
- - AppLogFormatter (without source code location)
- - IntelliJLogFormatter (for debugging using IntelliJ console)
- - SimpleLogFormatter (just logger name and log message)
- - BareFormatter (shows only log message)

 ### Using with slf4j